Nullora/NovusNet/README.md

 - [droidcom](https://github.com/droidcom) (Writer)
 # Usage Overview

 Refer to documentation.md for a full API reference.
-Below is a simplified example:
+Below is an example:

 # Server Example:
 ```cpp